mrcavalcanti/mosaicoo/docs/sources/panels/transform-data/about-transformation.md

 ## Order of transformations

-When there are multiple transformations, Grafana applies them in the order they are listed.
+When there are multiple transformations, Mosaicoo applies them in the order they are listed.
 Each transformation creates a result set that then passes on to the next transformation in the processing pipeline.

-The order in which Grafana applies transformations directly impacts the results.
+The order in which Mosaicoo applies transformations directly impacts the results.
 For example, if you use a Reduce transformation to condense all the results of one column into a single value, then you can only apply transformations to that single value.